piyush-143/flashcard_app/README.md

 * **Local Database:** Stores all flashcard data locally on your device using `sqflite`.
 * **State Management:** Implements the `provider` package for a clean and scalable approach to managing the application's state.

+## Technologies Used

+* **Flutter:** Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+* **sqflite:** A Flutter plugin for SQLite, providing local database storage.
+* **provider:** A popular Flutter package for simple and testable state management.

 ## Usage

 Describe how users can interact with your application.
 For example: